Who we are

 A bit of History

-The Jane Austen Regency Week started life as a single event in 2005 - a theatrical performance by the Phoenix Theatre.
+The origins of the Jane Austen Regency Week started as a single event in 2005 - a theatrical performance of Persuasion by the Phoenix Theatre.
 The following year we held a Regency Supper, and in 2007 this became a weekend, including a craft market and another Regency Supper.
 The Regency Suppers were proving successful, but the planning and management were basically down to one person - (Mrs) Pat Lerew - with a bit of help from Stephen Lewis for the publicity materials.